yycunc/SMNN/README.md

 SMNN is maintained by Yuchen Yang [yyuchen@email.unc.edu] and Gang Li [franklee@live.unc.edu].

 ## News and Updates
+Augest 16, 2020
+* Version 1.2.0 released
+  + Fixing the issue for using partial genes for correction

 March 28, 2020
 * Version 1.1.0 released
   + Allowing correction without any prior specified cluster labels